-For purposes of Proposal 1, the nominees receiving the greatest number of votes represented by shares of the Company's common stock in person or by proxy and entitled to vote at the Annual Meeting will be elected.
+For purposes of Proposal 1, the nine nominees receiving the greatest number of votes represented by shares of the Company's common stock in person or by proxy and entitled to vote at the Annual Meeting will be elected.
 Because directors are elected by plurality, abstentions and broker non-votes will be entirely excluded from the vote and will have no effect on the election of directors.
-Proposals 2 and 3 require the affirmative approval of a majority of the shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
+Proposals 2, 3 and 4 require the affirmative approval of a majority of the shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
 For these purposes, abstentions are treated as shares present or represented and entitled to vote at the Annual Meeting, so abstaining has the same effect as a negative vote.
 However, shares held by brokers, trustees or other nominees who do not have discretionary authority to vote on a particular matter and who have not received voting instructions from their customers are not deemed to be entitled to vote for the purpose of determining whether shareholders have approved that matter and, therefore, will not be counted in determining the outcome of the vote on that matter.
-If you are a beneficial owner, please note that brokers, trustees and other nominees do not have discretionary authority to vote on your behalf for the adoption of the Western Digital Corporation 2004 Performance Incentive Plan as described in Proposal 2.
-As a result, if you do not submit voting instructions to your broker, trustee or other nominee, your shares will not be considered entitled to vote for purposes of determining whether Proposal 2 has been approved by shareholders and will not be counted in determining the outcome of Proposal 2.
+If you are a beneficial owner, please note that brokers, trustees and other nominees do not have discretionary authority to vote on your behalf for the adoption of the Western Digital Corporation 2005 Employee Stock Purchase Plan as described in Proposal 2 or the amendment to the Western Digital Corporation 2004 Performance Incentive Plan as described in Proposal 3.
+As a result, if you do not submit voting instructions to your broker, trustee or other nominee, your shares will not be considered entitled to vote for purposes of determining whether Proposal 2 or Proposal 3 has been approved by shareholders and will not be counted in determining the outcome of Proposal 2 or Proposal 3.
 All other proposals discussed in this Proxy Statement are considered routine and may be voted upon by your broker, trustee or nominee if you do not give instructions.